-The Kawartha Pine Ridge District School Board (KPR) values collaboration with families, community partners, advocates and stakeholders.
+The Kawartha Pine Ridge District School Board values collaboration with families, community partners and stakeholders.
 We welcome input into our Special Education Plan, into our policies, administrative regulations, processes and guidelines.

-KPR's Special Education Advisory Committee (SEAC) formally reviews the Special Education Plan annually, and throughout the year as the need arises.
+KPRDSB's Special Education Advisory Committee (SEAC) formally reviews the Special Education Plan annually, and throughout the year as the need arises.
 SEAC members are able to share information and input from their respective associations/agencies and provide feedback on an on-going basis.

-Opportunities for public consultation are welcomed through the Board's website, through our school Special Education teams led by the principals, through connection with Special Education Department team members and through consultations with SEAC.
-Special Education Department change initiatives are generated through a multidisciplinary standing leadership team and then moved into employee focus groups for a more inclusionary model.
-In addition, Inter-departmental collaboration with the Equity, Diversity and Inclusion (EDI), the Indigenous Education and the Teaching & Learning Departments allows for development of initiatives through a Culturally Relevant and Responsive approach.
+Opportunities for public consultation are welcomed through the Board's website, through our school Special Education teams led by the Principals, through connection with Special Education Department team members and through consultations with SEAC.
+Special Education Department change initiatives are generated through a multi-disciplinary standing leadership team, and then moved into employee focus groups for a more inclusionary model.
+In addition, Inter-departmental collaboration with the Equity, Diversity and Inclusion (EDI) Department, the Indigenous Education Department and the Teaching & Learning Department will allow for development of initiatives through a Culturally Relevant and Responsive approach.